i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/011-formalize-config-grammar.md

 config with a typo in an argument type or a malformed section header fails silently at runtime.

-How do we make the config format precise enough to validate and reimplement without ambiguity?
+How to make the config format precise enough to validate and reimplement without ambiguity?

 ## Decision Drivers